 This email from Vistaprint is urging a customer to complete their order that they left behind in their cart.
 A friendly reminder like this can get back sales that would have otherwise been lost.

-Some customers think emails or social media post that are retargeting them are a sign that they should purchase that product.
+Some customers think emails or social media posts that are retargeting them is a sign that they should purchase that product.
 This is why retargeting works.